rs-station/careless/README.md

     If the driver isn't installed, you will see:

         nvidia-smi: command not found
 2) **Install Anaconda**.
-Once you have confirmed the NIVIDIA driver is available, proceed to install the Anaconda python distribution by following the instructions [here](https://docs.anaconda.com/free/anaconda/install/) or as directed by your cluster documentation.
+Once you have confirmed the NIVIDIA driver is available, proceed to install the Anaconda python distribution by following the instructions [here](https://docs.anaconda.com/free/anaconda/install/).
 Before proceeding, make sure you activate your conda base environment.
 For typical installations, this should normally happen by opening a new login shell.
 Alternatively, you may directly source the `conda.sh` in your Anaconda install directory.
 3) **Install careless** and associated dependencies including CUDA by running:

         source <(curl -s https://raw.githubusercontent.com/rs-station/careless/main/install-cuda.sh)